hdlugas/MZsearch/README.md

 --similarity_measure: options are 'cosine', 'shannon', 'renyi', and 'tsallis'.

 --spectrum_preprocessing_order: The spectrum preprocessing transformations and the order in which they are to be applied.
 These transformations are applied prior to computing similarity scores.
 Format must be a string with 2-6 (LC-MS) or 2-4 (GC-MS) characters chosen from F, N, W, C, M, L representing filtering, noise removal, weight-factor-transformation, centroiding, matching, and low-entropy tranformation, respectively.
 Matching (M) and centroiding (C) are applicable only to LC-MS data.
 For example, if \'WCM\' is passed, then each (LC-MS) spectrum will undergo a weight factor transformation, then cleaning, and then matching.
 Note that if an argument is passed, then \'M\' must be contained in the argument, since matching is a required preprocessing step in spectral library matching of LCMS data.
 Default: FCNMWL for LC-MS and FNLW for GC-MS.

+--high_quality_reference_library: True/False flag indicating whether the reference library is considered to be of high quality.
+If True, then the spectrum preprocessing transformations of filtering and noise removal are performed only on the query spectrum/spectra.
+If False, all spectrum preprocessing transformations specified will be applied to both the query and reference spectra.
+Default: False.

 --mz_min: Remove all peaks with mass/charge less than mz_min in each spectrum.
 Default = 0.